Certified Legal Video Specialist (CLVS)

 Written Knowledge Test Schedule

-The production test is administered three times a year: early spring, late summer and early winter (depending on interest).
+The production test is administered two to three times a year: early spring, late summer and early winter (depending on interest).
 Please contact NCRA by calling 800-272-NCRA (6272) for more information, or contact the CLVS Staff.
 During this test you'll run the show at a staged deposition and be graded on your ability to follow video deposition guidelines and produce a usable, high-quality video of the deposition.
 When your passing grade is confirmed, you have earned your CLVS.
 This exam will stay on your record for 3 years.
 If you have not taken your WKT within three years of the Production Test, you must retake the exam.

 Those who already hold another NCRA certification will earn 0.5 CEUs after passing both the Written Knowledge Test and the Production Test.

 If you're already an experienced legal videographer, you may apply for the Experienced Track.
 Upon application approval, this track allows the candidate to attend the CLVS Seminar on the Mandatory Day (Saturday) and then take the Production Exam on Sunday.

 Maintaining Your CLVS Certification

 As an CLVS, you'll participate in NCRA's continuing education program.